Ambache, Diana. The Soul of the Journey: The Mendelssohns in Scotland and Italy. Edinburgh: Birlinn, 2021.

 Ammer, Christine.
 Unsung: A History of Women in American Music.
 Westport, Conn.: Greenwood Press, 1980.

-Archer, John and Lloyd, Barbara.
+Archer, John and Barbara Lloyd.
 Sex and Gender.
 Cambridge and New York, Cambridge University Press, 1985.

 Attallah, Naim.
 Women.
 London and New York: Quartet Books, 1987.